hushmirror/docs/hushd-desktop-linux.md

 ### Optional: Setup hush user account

-This is optional as you can run hushd as your own user account.
+This section is optional as most users will run hushd as your own user account.
 Creating a separate user account is great for added security and typically recommended for servers.

 1) Log in as user account with sudo access and add a user 'hush' under which the daemon (hushd) will run :
     ```shell script